BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/CONTRIBUTING.md

 This document outlines our development processes.

+## ES6

+Source code for all .js files in this project is written in es6 and then compiled via babel to es5.
+Unfortunately, for legacy reasons, the es5 needs to be stored in version control.
+As such, if you want to change a js file, edit the version in the corresponding .es6 directory, compile it with the `gulp babel` command, and then commit it as well as the resulting .js file.

 ## Pull Requests

 All changes to this project should be made in the form of pull requests against master.
 Use snake-case prefixed by 'feat/' or 'fix/' for features/fixes.
 Feel free to use any of the commit types listed [here](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#type) as well.
 Note that when pull requests are merged in they will be automatically released to npm by (Travis CI)[https://travis-ci.org/] and (semantic-release)[https://github.com/semantic-release/semantic-release] so make sure to fully test.